rstandow/RichardCloudResume/content/projects/creations/Cloud-Resume-Challenge.md

 **Here are the steps I took with a breakdown**
 <br>
 1. Certification
 I have finished the AWS training for Practitioners, and Solutions Architect.
-I will wait until I am back in the US to take the test, which should be Nov or Dec 2022.
+I will wait until I am back in the US to take the test, I will be back in USA Nov 11 2022.
 2. HTML
 3. CSS
 For section two and three I decided to learn a markdown compiler called **Hugo** to challenge myself and see how well it generates CSS files.
 It has been a journey learning Hugo and seeing what it can do.
 I am still working on image processing for this static site.
 This has been a bit more tricker than I thought it would be.
 4. Static Website
-This resume site is a static site hosted on S3 container with its www counterpart also on S3 container pointing to the root domain S3 container also kept the www as a failover if needed.
+This resume site is a static site hosted on S3 container with its www counterpart also on S3 container pointing to the root domain S3 container also kept the www S3 container as a failover if needed.
-I also created a dynamic site, the root domain of this one https://www.hitechmadeez.com that uses WordPress.
-I had setup an entire network based on the diagram but the cost of running EC2 and license I turned if off.I moved the site to cheap cloud hosting provider.
+I created a dynamic site, the root domain of this one https://www.hitechmadeez.com that uses WordPress.
+I had setup an entire network based on the diagram in AWS but the cost of running EC2 and license and coming back to live in the US, I turned off most of the services.I moved the hitechmadeez.com to cheap cloud hosting provider still working on it.
 You can see more information on what I did here [HiTechMadeEZ Project]({{< ref "/projects/creations/hitechmadeez-website.md" >}} "HiTechMadeEZ Project")
 5. HTTPS
 This site is secured with CloudFront SSL certificate issued from AWS.
 6. DNS
-I was using route 53 and may move back over right now I am using the DNS provided by my new hosting company.
-I may move back to route 53 when I have the funds to pay for the cloud projects.
+I was using route 53 and may move back over.
+Right now I am using the DNS provided by my new hosting company and setup a CDN using Litespeed CDN.
+I have the pageingihts score at 99 mobile and 100 Desktop.
+I may move back to route 53 when I have the funds to pay for other cloud projects I have planned.
 7. JavaScript
 This is my weak area I am having displaying issues with my counter.
 8. Database